uhuruhashimoto/tse-uhuruhashimoto/crawler/README.md

 To test the crawler (output redirected to `testing.out`), run `make test` or directly test to stdout with `testing.sh`.

 *Note: this assumes the existence of storage directories, `./test`, `./test1`, `./test2`, and `./test3` with write permissions.
-Inital testing currently writes twice to THE SAME DIRECTORY for its first test, and then writes to successive directories*
+Inital testing currently writes twice to THE SAME DIRECTORY for its first test, and then writes to successive directories.*

 To enable file overwrite checks when writing data, run `make safe` before testing.
 This will preserve data files within the test directory, and issue corresponding warnings within the testing output file.